NoobChester/Zealots-of-Zoewyn/README.md

 # Zealots of Zoewyn database
+A dash in "In-game Username" means player is not in any of our alliances.
+A dash in "Discord Username" means player is has the same username.
+If player is not in our discord server, *Discord Username* will be marked "N/A".

-Scroll to the bottom or [click me](https://github.com/NoobChester/Zealots-of-Zoewyn/edit/main/README.md#general) to read the role descriptions.
+*Scroll down or [click me](https://github.com/NoobChester/Zealots-of-Zoewyn/edit/main/README.md#general) to read the role descriptions.*

  ID |   In-game Username   |  Discord Username  |   Role   | On Break? |
 ----|----------------------|--------------------|----------|-----------|